 Instead, try to take some deep breaths, relax and have a sip of water.
 Even if you feel you don’t understand what the question is, asking it is always better to attempt it.
 If what you have written is logical and reasonable, you can still gain some credit.
 And, you never know, you might actually have got it spot on!

 Similarly, if you get stuck on a question don’t waste time fretting about it.
 Simply move onto the next question and come back to it if you have time at the end.

 If you apply all of the above tips and techniques before and during your exams you can walk into the exam room prepared and ready to tackle your exam(s) head on.

 Exam success is all about having the personal commitment and a drive to achieve.
-However, we can still all do with additional support from time to time.
+However, we can all do with additional support from time to time.

-If you feel you could benefit from a private tutor to help you with your GCSE or A Level exam revision then Tutor House can help!
+If you feel you could benefit from a private tutor to help you with your GCSE or A Level exam revision, Tutor House can help!
 Our friendly, knowledgeable and reliable tutors work with students to help tackle difficult subjects, assist with exam technique and help them feel fully confident and prepared come exam time.